 To log in to your Chase Sapphire Preferred® Card card account, go to the login page on the Chase website or mobile app and enter your username and password in the appropriate fields.
 Then, click "Sign in" to access your online account.
 If you don’t already have an account, you will need to start by clicking "Not enrolled?
 Sign up now" in order to set up a username and password.

-How to Log in to a Chase Sapphire Preferred Credit Card Account
+How to Log in to Your Chase Sapphire Preferred Account

 Register your Chase Sapphire Preferred credit card for online account access.
 Click “Not enrolled?
 Sign up now” and enter your account type, card or application number, along with your Social Security number to verify your identity.